awsdocs/amazon-cloudfront-developer-guide/doc_source/live-streaming.md

 1. On the **Origins** tab, choose **Create Origin**\.

-1. For **Origin Domain Name**, in the dropdown list, choose an MediaPackage endpoint for your channel\.
+1. For **Origin Domain Name**, in the dropdown list, choose a MediaPackage endpoint for your channel\.
 The **Origin Path** field will be automatically filled in for you\.

 1. For the other settings, set the values based on other technical requirements or the needs of your business\.
 For more information, see [Origin Settings](distribution-web-values-specify.md#DownloadDistValuesOrigin) in the [Values That You Specify When You Create or Update a Distribution](distribution-web-values-specify.md) topic\.